Which are the biggest film industries in the world?

 2-Cinema of China

 The Cinema of China picked up its prime era in the 1930’s in which the film industry earned huge sums.
 It went down due to Japanese invasion in 1937 which ruined the film industry.
 Picking up itself again in 1945, it was yet again met with an obstacle of communism, which forcefully tightened control over media and the film industry.
 This zigzag notion in the industry continued to post 1990’s.
 In the last decade, the Chinese film industry has picked itself up and produced many blockbuster films, the latest one “The Mermaid” earned CN¥3 billion on box office!
-In 2015 China lead all other international box office markets globally, having earned USD 6.8 billion of revenue.
+In 2016 China lead all other international box office markets, having earned USD 6.6 billion of revenue.

 Hollywood also called the cinema of United States, is the most established film industry on the planet.
 It started producing films over 121 years back.
 Hollywood is considered one of the richest film industry as far as income is concerned.
-Between 2009 and 2015, Hollywood showed great power amongst the film industries grossing around $10 billion annually!
+Between 2009 and 2015, Hollywood showed great power amongst the film industries grossing around $10 billion annually.
+In 2016, Hollywood generates $11.6 billion making it the most profitable film industry in the world.
 All the big names like “Titanic”, “Gone with the wind”, “Star Wars” and much more are the milestones achieved by Hollywood.
 Hollywood generates more revenue per year than any other movie industry in the world.
 Due to highest number of screens and revenue generation, Hollywood is considered number 1 biggest movie industry across the world.

 These 10 film industries across the world combine generates approximately around $20 bn annual revenue.
 While the global box office revenue is around $38.3 billion in 2016.
-As per the progress of movie industry across the world it is estimated that it will reach around 49 billion US dollars in 2020.
+As per the progress of movie industry across the world it is estimated that it will reach around 50 billion US dollars by 2020.